 This article takes a look at the latest scams that involve supposed jobs working from home.
 We’ve spoken with Detective Timothy Lohman, and obtained information from other experts, about the top warning signs so you can avoid becoming a victim.

 Detective Lohman solves forgery, fraud, and financial crimes.
-In the last two weeks alone, he has worked five cases that involve the work-from-home job scam.
-He hopes the following tips will help prevent you from falling victim to this online scam.
+During a recent stretch of two weeks, he has worked five cases that involve the work-from-home job scam.
+He hopes the following tips will help you spot this online scam.

-Work-From-Home Job Scams Promise an Easy Buck – Don’t Fall for It
+Work-From-Home Job Scams Promise an Easy Buck to Target People Who Are Vulnerable

 Are you in between jobs and need a way to earn money immediately?
 Do you currently have a job – but still have a tough time paying for rent or groceries?